ar-neto/general/detection_NN/README.md

-# Image Detection Neuiral Networks
+# Image Detection Neural Networks

 This project was done as a way to use image detection neural networks in images collected from a computer webcam.
 The neural networks implementation was done using Tensorflow and Google Colab computaional resources.